Kaltsoon/nosql/material/3-mongo-operations.md

 ### Updating documents

 Read the [Update Documents](https://www.mongodb.com/docs/manual/tutorial/update-documents/) guide.
 Then, implement and execute the following queries in the MongoDB Shell:

+> [!NOTE]
+> Choose the update operation based on the number of documents you intend to update (one or many).

 1. Change the publishing year of the book "Brave New World" to 1932 and the ebook status to true
 2. Set the number of copies as 0 for all books written by the author "John Ronald Reuel Tolkien"